inventory management

 For many small self-employed businesses, this means closing their business during the end of year stock count time.
 This can obviously be a huge burden on any small business and impact on your manufacturing schedules and customer delivery dates.

 What if I told you there is an easier way of stock counting that meant that you didn’t have to dedicate huge amounts of time and lose money during the process?
+That’s where the “Cycle Count” comes in.
+This counting method allows you to divide your inventory into smaller, more manageable sections and count each section on a rotating basis throughout the year.

-So, What is a Cycle Count?
+What is a Cycle Count?

-How often you choose to cycle count is completely up to you: in large scale manufacturing it is typical to do daily counts, however for smaller operations it may be a case of bi-weekly or monthly.
+How often you choose to cycle count is completely up to you: in large scale manufacturing it is typical to do daily counts, however for smaller operations it may be a case of bi-weekly or even monthly.

 Cycle Count Sampling Methods